domsalisbury/domsalisbury.github.io/_posts/2021-08-08-bacme_dysregulation.md

 This is evidenced by the programme for the BACME's annual conference in 2021, where one of the workshops was titled the 'Dysregulation model - practical application, translating into practice, clinical approaches to rehabilitation'.
 (A workshop titled 'Dysregulation vs Deconditioning - clinical approaches to rehabilitation' appeared in the draft programme for the cancelled 2020 conference.)

-The 'dysregulation model' seems to have been spearheaded by a small number of BACME members, including Dr Sue Pemberton from the Yorkshire Fatigue Clinic (YFC), and Dr Vikki McKeever, a GP with special interest in ME/CFS.
-(Dr Pemberton happens to be reasonably well respected by patients and has many years of experience working within NHS ME/CFS clinics.)
+The 'dysregulation model' seems to have been spearheaded by small number of BACME members — including Dr Vikki McKeever, a GP with special interest in ME/CFS — working in collaboration with Sue Pemberton of the Yorkshire Fatigue Clinic (YFC).
+Dr Pemberton, who is no longer a member of BACME, happens to be reasonably well respected by patients and has many years of experience working within NHS ME/CFS clinics.
 At the end of 2020, the YFC added to their website a [document](/assets/YFC_dysregulation.pdf) that summarises the dysregulation model of ME/CFS and their approach to therapy.

 In essence, the model invokes a loss of homeostasis in ME/CFS patients, dysregulation of numerous bodily system — particularly the autonomic nervous system, the neuroendocrine system, and the immune system — and a breakdown in communications between the different systems.
 Individual symptoms are attributed to dysregulation of one or more of these systems; for example, a disrupted sleep cycle can be considered a symptom of hypothalamic-pituitary-adrenal axis dysfunction, and orthostatic intolerance can be attributed to autonomic nervous system dysfunction.